Wisconsin man steals ambulance with patient inside, leads police on 18-mile chase

 According to police, Feltz took off in the ambulance with the patient still in the back.

-Officials say the Feltz led police on a 40-minute chase spanning 18.2 miles.
+Officials say the Feltz led police on a 40-minute chase spanning 18.2 miles, avoiding several police cruisers and several spike strips.

 In Pittsville, police successfully deployed tire-deflation devices but the suspect then drove the ambulance into a muddy field where it became stuck -- bringing the chase to an end.

 Feltz was taken into custody and booked into the Wood County Jail.
-The following charges are being presented to the district attorney's office:
+He is facing four felony and six misdemeanor charges: